Hijab row: Petition filed in Supreme Court against Karnataka HC verdict

 A special leave petition on behalf of a Muslim student, Niba Naaz, has been filed in the Supreme Court.

-The petition has argued that the High Court has erred in creating a dichotomy of freedom of religion and freedom of conscience wherein the Court has inferred that those who follow a religion can not have the right to conscience.
+The petition argues that the High Court has erred in creating a dichotomy of freedom of religion and freedom of conscience wherein the Court has inferred that those who follow a religion cannot have the right to conscience.

+Besides, it also said that the High Court failed to note that Karnataka Education Act does not provide for any mandatory uniform to be worn by students and the right to wear a hijab falls under the ambit of right to privacy.

+"The Hon'ble High Court has failed to note that the right to wear a Hijab comes under the ambit of 'expression' and is thus protected under Article 19(1)(a) of the Constitution.
+It is submitted that clothing and appearance fall within the ambit of the right of expression guaranteed under Article 19(1)(a) of the Constitution...," it said.

 Meanwhile, the Hindu Sena has also filed a caveat in the Supreme Court, requesting that it be heard before the top court passes any order on the matter.